 Of note, 56.1% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, the Viola neighborhood is considered a solid choice for executive lifestyles.
 NeighborhoodScout's analysis ranks it as better than 90.5% of New York neighborhoods for executive living, based on the wealthy, educated professionals, executives, and managers who choose to reside here, the spacious homes that are prominent features of the real estate in the neighborhood, and the high real estate appreciation rates found here relative to other neighborhoods in the state.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for college students.

 Did you know that the Viola neighborhood has more Hungarian and Romanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 32.1% of this neighborhood's residents have Hungarian ancestry and 4.7% have Romanian ancestry.